top of page

 People come into counselling for a wide variety of reasons, i.e., anxiety, depression, relationships, workplace issues, but they also come in as they wish to maintain a healthy life perspective.
 Each counselling session is built around the needs for the individual, couple, or group.
 Judy focuses the session around the client’s goals, and conscious and unconscious patterns.
 Distorted patterns of thoughts, beliefs, and unresolved issues create dysfunction, distort authenticity, and bring chaos.

 The client will outline pertinent background, the reason they are seeking counselling and counselling goals they wish to achieve during the initial intake session.
-Judy will work with you to assess where you are at and to develop a treatment plan.
+Our counsellors will work with you to assess where you are at and to develop a treatment plan.
 The treatment plan is determined based on your goals.
 The counselling plan is “in your hands”, meaning you will determine how often you come, and at what rate you wish to work through your issues.
 Homework and readings are assigned to assist you in moving forward.
 Clients are encouraged to participate in homework assignments in order to build internal awareness and new strategies.

 The counselling environment is a small microcosm where you begin to learn new cognitions and behaviors.
 You are encouraged to gently apply these strategies and integrating your new learnings.
 Life provides feedback and with this “feedback” your “plan” can be adjusted, successes celebrated, and resources strengthened or added.
 Check-ins will be conducted to determine where you are at in the process, review and ascertain goal achievement, and make any adjustments to your treatment plan.
 Judy encourages people to be patient with themselves, as change takes time.
 Small incremental change is valuable.
 It gives people the opportunity to integrate life changes in manageable chunks.
 When a person becomes vulnerable, in a counselling session, that supports the process of releasing them from their “inner prisons”.